thuml/predrnn-pytorch/README.md

 ![kth](./pic/kth.png)

+BAIR

-BAIR robot pushing (we zoom in on the area in the red box)
+We zoom in on the area in the red box.

 ![bair](./pic/bair.png)

 Traffic4Cast